Written by Kieran

 All but the most local Colombian establishments accept electronic payments in Bogotá.
 Street vendors only accept cash.
 But all supermarkets and most restaurants or cafes accept electronic payments.

-I personally use Apple Pay for the vast majority of my transactions in Bogotá.
-Unless I’m buying from a street vendor or visiting a barbershop I will pay by electronic means.
+I personally use a Wise digital card with Apple Pay for the vast majority of my transactions in Bogotá.
+Unless I’m buying from a street vendor or visiting a barbershop, I will pay using Wise by electronic means.

-I pay electronically as it saves me from needing to get cash from Western Union on a regular basis.
+I pay with Wise using Apple Pay as it saves me from needing to get cash from Western Union on a regular basis.
 And it minimises the chance of robbery as I only have small change on me at any given time.

 I only carry with me a maximum of $50-$100USD in the local Colombian peso or COP.
 And even that is considered a lot of cash.